wp-plugins/wtg-tasks-manager/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==

+= 0.0.37 =
+* Feature Changes
+    * New Developer menu: display/hiding debug information added.
+* Technical Information
+    * Each use of WP table class had a bug.
+* Known Issues
+    * Search abilities are limited.
+    * Posts view "All" does not show all posts - I think it is a WordPress limitation at this time when using custom statuses.
+I'll seek a workaround like hooking into the query.
+    * post-new.php for the plugins custom post type (Create Task) cannot be used properly yet - it does not have all required fields.
+Please use form provided on plugins own pages until it is improved.

 = 0.0.36 =
 * Feature Changes
     * Plugin no longer adds a parent menu to the admin.
 All admin items can be found in the plugins post type menu.